Learn more about Black Locust

 Any herbicide should be applied while backing away from the treated area to avoid walking through the wet herbicide.
 By law, herbicides only may be applied according to label directions.
 As mentioned earlier, follow-up treatments are usually necessary because of black locust's prolific sprouting and rapid growth.

 The locust borer, Megacylline robinine, can cause serious injury and disfigurement to black locust.
-No information is available, however, on the use of the borer as a control method.
+However, no information is available on the use of the borer as a control method.

 Recommended Practices on Lands Other Than High-Quality Natural Areas